 - become more coordinated with their physical (gross-motor) actions.
 If your child uses both hands to touch their body parts, they will be using both sides of their brain equally too!

 Through repetition, your child will also develop their sequencing skills as they begin to predict which actions come next.
-You could try singing the song without the track and leave out some words for your child to fill in – can they remember what is missing?
+To embellish the sensory activity you could try singing the song without the track and leave out some words for your child to fill in – can they remember what is missing?
 Older children may like to create their own verses with slightly more detailed body parts – ‘Lips and teeth, lips and teeth children one, two three!”

 Every time you repeat, you could add an extra dimension to the song.
 Perhaps you could discuss what their body parts can do?
 Why do we have knees?
 What do we use our ears for?